MSW Certificate in Promoting Child & Adolescent Well-Being (ChAP)

 - Understanding and addressing the impact of COVID on all child and youth population

 - Advanced Contemporary Policy: Children and Youth

-- Adolescence: Risk and Resilience OR Developmental Perspectives on Child Well-being
+- Adolescence: Risk and Resilience OR Infants and Toddlers: Promoting Developmentally Informed Well-Being

 - At least one advanced year practice course, focused on Clinical or MAP practice with children and youth